tonyhieu/college-notes/_posts/2022-09-26-econ20a-reading.md

 **Principle 6: Markets Are Usually a Good Way to Organize Economic Activity**
 - Communism was founded on principle that the government should control the economy (central planning)
+    - AKA Command Economy
     - Most countries that had central planning stopped using it in favor of a market economy
+    - Government decides on the producers, the level of output, the consumers; pretty much everything
 - **Market Economy**: an economy that is based on the decisions of individual households, companies, firms, etc. to exchange goods and services; decisions are made based on whatever is the most profitable/whatever provides the best outcome
     - Can seem dangerous (no governing authority to ensure equality), but people make decisions as if guided by "an invisible hand (Adam Smith)
     - Prices are the main way the economy is controlled; determines the demand from buyers and the supply from sellers, thus displaying the value of a product to society